That Awkward Talk With Your Kids (About Money)

 The IRS defines a dependent child as under 19 years old or a full-time student under 24.
 A dependent child who has earned income must file a return only if the total is more than the standard deduction for the year.

-For 2019, the standard deduction for a dependent child is total earned income plus $350, up to a maximum of $12,200.
+For tax year 2019, the standard deduction for a dependent child is total earned income plus $350, up to a maximum of $12,200.
 Therefore, a child can earn up to $12,200 without paying income tax.
-The rules (of course) are complicated; consult IRS guidelines for details.
+The rules are complicated (of course) and they keep changing.
+Consult IRS guidelines for details.

 Buy stock in a company that your child understands and loves.